 The Department of Homeland Security Wounded Warrior Program recruits and hires severely wounded veterans.
-While the program does not guarantee a job, the Department provides veterans the opportunity to interview for available positions without going through the standard competitive process.
-If selected, the Department makes every effort to place the veterans in locations of their choice, often close to their families and support systems.
+While the program does not guarantee a job, the department provides veterans the opportunity to apply for available positions without going through the standard competitive process.

 - Schedule A (persons with disabilities) (5 CFR 213.3102(u));